What Are Orange Flags in Relationships & How to Handle Them?

 Dealing with orange flags in a partner can be emotionally draining and stressful.
 It’s crucial to prioritize self-care during this process.
 Take time for activities that bring you joy and relaxation.
 Engage in hobbies, exercise regularly, spend time with loved ones, and practice self-reflection.

-Prioritizing your well-being helps you maintain emotional resilience and perspective while dealing with relationship challenges.
+Studies show that prioritizing your well-being helps you maintain emotional resilience and perspective while dealing with relationship challenges.

-The 5 Pillars of Self-Care5.
-Assess compatibility and future goals
+5. Assess compatibility and future goals

 When facing persistent orange flags, assessing the relationship’s overall compatibility and future goals is essential.
 Reflect on whether the orange flags align with your core values, needs, and long-term aspirations.